Moduli of stable maps with fields: Abstract

 \section{Abstract}

-We construct a cosection localized class on the moduli of stable maps with fields determined by a triple $(X,E,s)$ of a projective variety, a rank $r$ vector bundle and a regular section.
-We show the class coincides up to a sign with the virtual fundamental class on the moduli space of stable maps to the vanishing locus of $s$.
-This generalizes the comparison results of Chang--Li, Kim--Oh and Chang--Li and presents a different approach from Chen--Janda--Webb.
+Given a triple $(X,E,s)$ of a smooth projective variety, a rank $r$ vector bundle and a regular section, we construct a moduli of stable maps to $X$ with fields together with a cosection localized virtual class.
+We show the class coincides up to a sign with the virtual fundamental class on the moduli space of stable maps to $Z=Z(s)\subset X$.
+We show that this gives a generalization of the Quantum Lefschetz hyperplane principle.
+We further generalize this result by considering $(\ccX,\ccE,s)$ where $\ccX$ is a smooth Deligne--Mumford stack with projective coarse moduli space.
+In this setting, we can construct a moduli space of twisted stable maps to $\ccX$ with fields, with components of constant virtual dimension indexed by $n$-tuples of components of the inertia stack of $\ccX$.
+This generalizes similar comparison results of Chang--Li, Kim--Oh and Chang--Li and presents a different approach from Chen--Janda--Webb.